 James Butterworth – early life

-James Butterworth was the eldest of a family of five children living in Oswaldtwistle near Accrington, Lancashire.
+Jimmy Butterworth was the eldest of a family of five children living in Oswaldtwistle near Accrington, Lancashire.
 Born in 1897, he did well at school – but had to leave, aged twelve, when his father died (Poor Law regulations required that he had to contribute to the family income).
-He worked a ten hour day in a dye works (enduring some pretty nasty conditions and earning just 3s a week) and then, in the evenings he sold newpapers or served in an eating-house.
-James Butterworth resented having to leave school and envied those boys who had been able to stay on and complete their grammar school education.
+He worked a ten-hour day in a dye works (enduring some pretty nasty conditions and earning just 3s a week) and then, in the evenings he sold newspapers or served in an eating-house.
+Jimmy Butterworth resented having to leave school and envied those boys who had been able to stay on and complete their grammar school education.
 His experience led him to the strong belief that young people, however, poor their circumstances, needed a place where they could go in the evenings for friendship, recreation and education (Eagar 1953: 374).

 When his sisters were old enough to work he was able to return to education (at a local night school) and soon became known locally as ‘the boy preacher’.